 The Department of Behavioral Sciences includes majors in Sociology, Human Services, and Psychology.
-We have two full-time faculty member in Sociology and two in Human Services.
-There were three faculty is Psychology in Fall, 2010 and two in Spring, 2011.
+Due to the untimely death of Dr. Larry Troy, we have one full-time faculty member in Sociology and two in Human Services.
+During the 2012-2013 school year, we were still short one faculty member in Psychology, with two full-time faculty.